QUADRAPHONICS

 What you need to play these recordings depends on what you want to achieve.
 Several levels of complexity are possible:

 1. A Dolby Surround system.
-This can play the Regular Matrix systems, as well as H, HR, and Ambisonic.*
+This can play the Regular Matrix systems, as well as H, HR, CS, and Ambisonic.*

 2. Adding an SQ decoder (or the Metrotec E-V/SQ decoder) adds the ability to decode most of the phase matrix systems.*